orbitalflower/orbitalflower.github.io/_posts/2018-03-12-how-to-play-all-metal-gear.md

 ## Advice for players

+### Metal Gear Solid

-_Metal Gear Solid_, like most games of its era, does not feature autosave.
-The PC version lets you quicksave, but traditional and recommended save method is to call Mei Ling on the codec.
-At some point you will be referred to the back of the CD case to find Meryl's codec frequency; since you probably playing a digital version, that frequency is 140.15.
-In general, in fact, you should engage to as many codec calls as possible, since an enormous amount of the game's content is optional codec conversations.
-Also, you should watch the mission briefing before starting the game.
+- Like most games of its era, MGS1 does not feature autosave.
+The PC version lets you quicksave, but traditional and recommended save method is to call Mei Ling on the codec, whereupon she may give you useful advice.
+Be sure that you actually save; it's not necessarily clear whether the white or green text is highlighting the the correct one.
+If you save on the PSX version, you will be given a save slot to pick from.
+- You should watch the BRIEFING before starting the game.
+There are multiple sections to the briefing.
+- In general, you should engage to as many codec calls as possible, since an enormous amount of the game's content is optional codec conversations.
+- Natasha Romanenko's frequency is 141.52.
+She won't call you first, since she's entirely optional, so you have to call her manually.
+She mainly gives background information on the characters.
+- At some point in the game you will be referred to the back of the CD case to find Meryl's codec frequency; since you probably playing a digital version, that frequency is 140.15.
+- To perform a choke on an enemy, you need to approach from behind and press the button (square) without holding a direction.
+If you hold a direction, you'll throw them instead.
+To kill the enemy, you need to mash the button, not just hold it.
+Very importantly, don't stand too close to the enemy before performing the grab, or you will make contact with the enemy before the grab and set off an alert.

+### Metal Gear Solid 2

+- Bosses have two health bars: one depleted by lethal weapons, and one depleted by non-lethal weapons.
+It's therefore advantageous to only use one or the other against each boss.
-_Metal Gear Solid 2_ has a surprisingly plot-relevant easter egg.
+- MGS2 has a surprisingly plot-relevant easter egg.
 When you are using the directional microphone to listen in on a conversation, turn it left instead and listen to the guard in the bathroom.
 Later, at the oil fence bridge, when the person you're escorting walks behind a pillar, point the directional microphone at the pillar to listen in on another conversation by the same guy.

+### Metal Gear Solid 3

-In _Metal Gear Solid 3_, you will be asked at the beginning which MGS game you like the most.
+- You will be asked at the beginning which MGS game you like the most.
 Do not fret too much over this decision, as it does not affect much.
 The traditional response is "I like MGS2!", assuming.
 The powergamer's choice is MGS3, which unlocks some bonus camo sets.
+- The separate health bar applies here: bosses have a health bar, depleted by lethal weapons, and a stamina bar, depleted by non-lethal weapons.
+There's no point in using both types.
-Either way, MGS3 is a good game to play through twice, picking up the missing achievements on the second playthrough.
+- MGS3 is a good game to play through twice, picking up the missing achievements on the second playthrough.

+### Metal Gear Solid 4

-While playing _Metal Gear Solid 4_, I recommend forcing the PS3 to 720p to improve framerate.
-You may also want to enable subtitles in-game, since they're not on by default.
-You should also watch the Mission Briefing before you start a new game, since it's not shown in normal play.
+- I recommend forcing the PS3 to 720p to improve framerate.
+- You may also want to enable subtitles in-game, since they're not on by default.
+- You should watch the Mission Briefing before you start a new game, since it's not shown in normal play.

+### Peace Walker

-You should complete all the side missions in _Peace Walker_ to unlock the true final boss battle mission.
-It features important plot elements that will be relevant in subsequent games.
+- You should complete all the side missions to unlock the true final boss battle mission.
+It features important plot events that will be relevant in subsequent games.
+If you can't manage it, there are audio tapes in _Ground Zeroes_ which recap the situation.

+### Ground Zeroes and Phantom Pain

+- _Metal Gear Solid 5: Ground Zeroes_ is a short game which primarily exists to bridge the narrative gap between _Peace Walker_ and _The Phantom Pain_.
-Some missions in _Metal Gear Solid 5: Ground Zeroes_ unlock items or staff members in _The Phantom Pain_.
+- Some missions in _Ground Zeroes_ unlock item blueprints or staff members in _The Phantom Pain_.
+I recommend doing at least the main mission and the helicopter shooter shooter side-mission.

-In _Metal Gear Solid V: The Phantom Pain_, there's a character appearance customization at the beginning, but after you select it, you appear as the default appearance, which confuses some players.
+- In _Metal Gear Solid V: The Phantom Pain_, there's a character appearance customization at the beginning, but after you select it, you appear as the default appearance, which confuses some players.
 What you're actually selecting is your avatar for the online mode.

 ## Advice for streamers